Frequently Asked Questions about Services Provided at Orchid Digitals

 Since we are talking about GST, there are two more things that you need to note:

-Eco solvent prints are much better in terms of print quality.
-Most indoor photo quality prints that you see in malls and retail outlets are printed on eco solvent machines.
-In addition to having high resolution image reproduction, these prints also have a significantly longer life solvent prints.
-Eco solvent prints are marginally more expensive than solvent prints
+Eco-solvent prints are much better in terms of print quality.
+Most indoor photo-quality prints that you see in malls and retail outlets are printed on eco-solvent machines.
+In addition to having high-resolution image reproduction, these prints also have significantly longer-life solvent prints.
+Eco-solvent prints are marginally more expensive than solvent prints

-The above paragraph is the short answer explaining the difference between solvent, eco solvent and UV ink printing.
+The above paragraph is a short answer explaining the difference between solvent, eco-solvent, and UV ink printing.
 We also have a very detailed blog about the same here.